Layr-Labs/eigenlayer-contracts/docs/core/EigenPod.md

 ### Proofs of Partial Withdrawals

 We will take a brief aside to explain a simpler part of the protocol, partial withdrawals.
-Partial withdrawals are small withdrawals of validator yield that occur approximately once every 5 days.
+Partial withdrawals are small withdrawals of validator yield that occur approximately once every 6 days.
 Anyone can submit a proof to an EigenPod that one of its validators had a partial withdrawal to the pod (note that this proof completely guarantees that the withdrawal was a partial withdrawal since it is more than the simple balance check done in Rocket Pool, for example).
 Once the partial withdrawal is proven, it is sent directly to the DelayedWithdrawalRouter to be sent to the EigenPod owner.

 Note that partial withdrawals can be withdrawn immediately from the system because they are not staked on EigenLayer, unlike the base validator stake that is restaked on EigenLayer

-These proofs are fairly expensive to execute, so we would ideally like to lower the gas cost.
-We have an optimistic fraudproof-based design that could lower gas costs, but have chosen to avoid the added complexity of implementing this design, because it is merely desirable but not necessary.
+Currently, users can submit partial withdrawal proofs one at a time, at a cost of around 30-40k gas per proof.
+This is highly inefficient as partial withdrawals are often nominal amounts for which an expensive proof transaction each time is not feasible for our users.
+The solution is to use succinct zk proving solution generate a single proof for multiple withdrawals, which can be verified for a fixed cost of around 300k gas.
+This system and associated integration are currently under development.

 ### Proofs of Validator Balance Updates